EverFi/Good-Life/README.md

 # Good Life

 Simple and flexible wrapper for HTML5 local storage.
 Good life gives you the ability to track the age of items stored in storage.
 It also returns items in their original data type form.
-Gone are the days of storing JavaScript objects and getting back the strigified version of that object - that's not living the good life!
+Gone are the days of storing JavaScript objects and getting back the "[object object]" thingy - that's not living the good life!
+Good Life also supports namespacing.

 # Usage